LuisSebastian28/eventCreation/README.md

 - **Event List:** View your events with a user-friendly interface.
 The events are sorted chronologically based on their creation or scheduled date.

 - **Number of Events to Show:** Adjust the number of events displayed using a numeric input.

-- **Toggle between In Coming and Completed Events:** Switch between in-coming and completed events using a toggle button.

-- **Styling:** The app features a stylish and responsive design for an enhanced user experience.
-Icons from `react-icons` are used for visual elements.

 ## Custom Styling